AxaFrance/spring-ai-workshop/workshop/bonus/bonus-3.md

 ## Conclusion

-In this exercise, we used the advisor approach to implement conversational RAG feature.
+In this exercise, we used the advisor approach to implement conversational RAG feature to demonstrate the SafeGuardAdvisor usage.
 Check [the documentation](https://docs.spring.io/spring-ai/reference/api/advisors.html#_question_answering_advisor) for more details.